 General terms and conditions

-- After payment, the Consumer has access to the practice program of AudioFysio for at least one year.
+- After payment, the Consumer has access to the practice program of AudioFysio for one month.
 This period starts from the moment the Entrepreneur has sent the login details.

 - These conditions are applicable to the agreement between PM Health (owner of AudioFysio), hereinafter referred to as: “Entrepreneur”, and a Consumer to whom Entrepreneur has declared these conditions applicable, insofar as the parties have not explicitly deviated from these conditions in writing.
 The “Practice program of AudioFysio” is understood to mean: all content that has become accessible on the website of AudioFysio for the Consumer after completion of the financial transaction for the service amount due.